Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Identifying and Characterizing the non-Abelian chiral spin liquid

-For the sector $(\pi,0)$, after a full Dehn twist $T_y$ defined above, the Hamiltonian goes back to itself.
-So the evolution path is closed and the Berry phase is well defined.
-However, for the sectors $(\pi,\pi)$ and $(0,\pi)$, since a full Dehn twist exchanges them, the path is not closed.
-If we act the full Dehn twist twice, the path will be closed and the Berry phase will be well define.
-The Berry phase for half of the loop (a single Dehn twist) is defined as half of that of a double twist.
+For the sector $(\pi,0)$, the Hamiltonian goes back to itself after a full Dehn twist $\hat{T}_y$, so the evolution path is closed and the Berry phase is well defined.
+However, a full Dehn twist exchanges the two sectors $(\pi,\pi)$ and $(0,\pi)$ and the path is not closed, but we can perform the full Dehn twist twice to close the path and fix the Berry phase.
+The Berry phase for half of the loop (one full Dehn twist) is defined as half of that of a double twist.

-Finally, the Dehn wist $\hat T_x$ can be transformed into $\hat T_{-y}$ (the inverse of $\hat T_y$) by a global $90^\circ$ clockwise rotation.
-The rotation does not affect the Berry phase, so we obtain the following relations: